convox/docs/docs/deployment/builds.md

 ## Moving Builds

-It's possible to export a build from one app and import it to another app, even if the apps are on different Racks.
+It's possible to export a build from one App and import it to another App, even if the Apps are on different Racks.

 To move a build, first export it: